OtsegoAppDev/lesson1-20kdigby/README.md

 5) Have you ever downloaded code or games from github?
 If yes, please describe also long as it is classroom appropriate.

 FYI I will be showing/reading some student answers in class to demonstrate to everyone what I can see on github.
+ANSWERS:
+1. No, I had to save as in a different folder, then I had to upload that to github.
+2. It is important to track the changes so if there is a mistake, it can be found and fixed a lot easier.
+3. It is for you to read because you have access to the commits.
+4. Yes
+5. No